syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 ### Interfaces

-IScheduleDataProvider Interface: provides the framework for providing schedule item data to the ScheduleControl.
+IScheduleDataProvider Interface: provides the Framework for providing schedule item data to the ScheduleControl.

 IScheduleAppointmentList Interface: serves as a collection of ISchedule objects.